So, here we are, back in lockdown again. If you’re in Melbourne, new stage four restrictions have brought a whole new level of heaviness.

 Do a few stretches, yoga, or go for a walk.

 Moving your body; exercising outside, in particular, has fantastic benefits for both your physical and mental health.
-If you’re in stage four lockdown, try to make the most of your allotted hour each day to get out for a walk, it will do wonders for your mind and body.
+Try to get out for a walk each day, it will do wonders for your mind and body.

 Have you seen the gorgeous photo of the baby whose grandparents have read a story to him via Facetime each night for the first six months of life?
 The smile on his face shows his delight about this interaction and leaves no doubt that there is a close bond between them!

-Put the T.V. on for your older child(ren), so you can have a nap with your baby.
+- Put the T.V. on for your older child(ren), so you can lie down with your baby.

 Have some time alone – however that looks.
 It might just be a quick walk around the block before your partner starts work in the morning.
 For some, time each day when you don’t have a baby attached to you is crucial for a healthy mental state.
 For others, it won’t be as essential, and that’s fine too.